-An attempt has been made to be consistent with the terminology used in this data sheet.
-In that regard, the definition of each term is given as follows:
+An attempt has been made to use consistent terminology in this data sheet.
+In that regard, the definition of each term is provided here:

 Analog-Input Differential Voltage-for an analog signal that is fully differential, the voltage range can be compared to that of an instrumentation amplifier.
-For example, if both analog inputs of the ADS1253 are at 2.048V, the differential voltage is 0V.
+For example, if both analog inputs of the ADS1251 are at 2.048V, the differential voltage is 0V.
 If one analog input is at 0V and the other analog input is at 4.096V, then the differential voltage magnitude is 4.096V.
 This is the case regardless of which input is at 0V and which is at 4.096V.
 The digital-output result, however, is quite different.
 The analog-input differential voltage is given by the following equation:

-$$+V{IN}-(-V{IN})$$
+$$+V{IN} - (-V{IN})$$

-A positive digital output is produced whenever the analog-input differential voltage is positive, while a negative digital output is produced whenever the differential is negative.
+A positive digital output is produced whenever the analoginput differential voltage is positive, whereas a negative digital output is produced whenever the differential is negative.
 For example, a positive full-scale output is produced when the converter is configured with a 4.096V reference, and the analog-input differential is 4.096V.
 The negative full-scale output is produced when the differential voltage is -4.096V.
-In each case, the actual input voltages must remain within the -0.3V to $+V{DD}$ range.
+In each case, the actual input voltages must remain within the -0.3V to $+V{\rm DD}$ range.